nikitok/ai-utils-gateway/.helm/README.md

 # Directual UI Helm Chart

-This Helm chart deploys Directual UI to Kubernetes using ArgoCD with base + overlays pattern.
+This Helm chart deploys Directual AI Utils to Kubernetes using ArgoCD with base + overlays pattern.

 ## Structure